NoharOSP/Perfect_Works_Build/README.md

 Bart:
 - WhippaSnappa: +6 to +8.
 - CobraCracka: +5 to +9.
-- Serpent Sting: Add ‘Inflict Confusion on hit’
+- Serpent Sting: +7 to +10, add 'Inflict Confusion on hit' (to be included)
-- Silver Blood: Add ‘Heal 20% of damage dealt on hit’
+- Black Snake: +7 to +12, add 'Inflict Silence on hit' (to be included)
+- Silver Blood: +8 to +14, add 'Lower Ether Def' (to be included)
-- Whip-Lasher: Add ‘Inflict Blind on hit’
+- Whip-Lasher: +10 to +16, add 'Inflict Poison on hit' (to be included)
-- Desert Worm: Add Earth Element (to be included)
+- Desert Worm: +12 to +18, add 'Inflict Confusion on hit' (to be included)
-- Sonic Wave: Add ‘Decrease foe’s Defense by 10% on hit’
+- Sonic Wave: +14 to +24, add 'Lower Ether Def' (to be included)
-- Wonder Whip: Add ‘Inflict Silence on hit’
+- Wonder Whip: +16 to +28, add 'Inflict Silence on hit' (to be included)
-- Thor’s Thunda: Add Wind Element
+- Thor’s Thunda: +20 to +34
-- Death Adder: Add ‘Inflict Stop on hit’
+- Death Adder: +24 to +30, Add ‘Inflict Stop on hit’

 Barts whips having status effects are a really underused part of his kit.
 His whips in general were unimpressive.
-They don’t have the power of Billy’s guns Or Citan’s swords but unlike Elly he didn’t have as many unique utility weapons to compensate.
+They don’t have the power of Billy’s guns or Citan’s swords but unlike Elly he didn’t have as many unique utility weapons to compensate.
 They really just kept his attack comparable to Fei’s.
 Whips have been reworked with utility first in mind with the idea of switching between them to be helpful for the situation at hand.

 - Yamato Sword: Has an instant death effect.